aws-samples/aws-ddk-examples/private_artifactory/README.md

 source .venv/bin/activate && pip install -r requirements.txt
 ```

-If your AWS account hasn't been used to deploy DDK apps before, then you need to bootstrap your environment:
+If your AWS account hasn't been used to deploy DDK apps before, then you must bootstrap your environment first:

 ```console
 ddk bootstrap